'In a nutshell, do robot trees work?' Cork City Council defends data delay

-City officials have defended the delay in providing data on the impact of Cork’s controversial ‘robot trees’ on air quality[/url].
+City officials have defended the delay in providing data on the impact of Cork’s controversial ‘robot trees’ on air quality.

 Councillors were told air quality was a complex issue and they will have to wait until the first quarter of next year before the analysis of a full year of "raw data" from the devices will be published.